GE

 The SIPP is particularly strong.
 You get 20% tax relief automatically (40% and 45% taxpayers can claim extra through self-assessment), and the 25% tax-free lump sum is available subject to the £268,275 lump sum allowance.
 AJ Bell also offers a free pension finder service to track down old workplace pensions — a genuinely useful feature that most platforms charge for.

-For ISA investors, AJ Bell makes it easy to open and fund an account quickly.
-You can hold multiple Stocks & Shares ISAs (since the rules changed in April 2024) and transfer existing ISAs in without affecting your allowance.
+For ISA investors, you can hold multiple Stocks & Shares ISAs (since the rules changed in April 2024) and transfer existing ISAs in without affecting your allowance.
 See how AJ Bell stacks up against rivals in our ISA platform comparison.

 Investment Range